bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 {layout="Synthesize"}
 # Telling Your Data Story

+**Are more animals fixed or unfixed?**

-This was a pretty small, specific question, and it was straightforward to answer it.
+This was a pretty specific question, and it was straightforward to answer it.
 But the answers to even simple questions can lead to more interesting questions down the road!

 _What other questions might come from counting the ratio of fixed to unfixed animals?_